-The formally approved way to find AOD Samsung page is to open Settings, then proceed to Lock screen and find Always on display.
-Toggle the switcher of Always on display, and that’s it.
-Or press the «Always on display» area to go to the AOD settings, about which we will talk later.
+The formally approved way to find the AOD Samsung page is to open Settings, then proceed to the Lock screen and find Always on display.
+Toggle the switcher of Always-on display, and that’s it.
+Or press the «Always on display» area to go to the AOD display settings page, about which we will talk later.

-Or you can use the icon of AOD screen in the quick settings panel instead, if it is more convenient to you.
+Or you can use the icon of the AOD screen in the quick settings panel instead if it is more convenient to you.

 But be careful.
 The results for tapping the icon itself and tapping the text below it are different in the quick settings panel.
 In case you touch the text below «Always on display», instead of the icon, you will be directed to the AOD quick setting page instead of turning it on.

-In general, when the always-on display screen is active, you can see the date and time, indicator of battery level, notification icons and fingerprint icon.
+In general, when the always-on display screen is active, you can see the date and time, indicator of battery level, notification icons, and fingerprint icons.
 Anyway, you still have the ability to personalize them.

 To do that, go into Settings, then select Lock screen and scroll till you see FaceWidgets.
-Actually the list of FaceWidgets stays the same both for the lock screen and the AOD, that’s why this menu item is under the Lock screen division.
+Actually, the list of FaceWidgets stays the same both for the lock screen and the AOD, that’s why this menu item is under the select lock screen division.
 Mind that you can only put the same settings for both screens.

 As you tapped the FaceWidgets menu point, the list of them appears: